 Hampstead is the first Cemetery I’ve been to which *feels* like it did back in its Victorian heyday.
 Opened in 1876 as one of the new wave of burial places after the likes of Brompton and Nunhead, and with Joseph Bazalgette of Embankment Gardens/Hammersmith Bridge fame serving as engineer to the site a team of thirty gardeners kept the march of nature to a tidy, ordered, pleasant place to tale a stroll.
 Although that number has been significantly reduced, its a very ordered place to be which probably explains the sheer amount of people using it on the Saturday I paid a visit.

 It’s a good reminder that grand monuments didn’t necessarily come from the reign of Victoria.
-Charles Barritt, despite his monument suggesting he was musically gifted or involved in Church music was a humourist and known for ‘being funny without being vulgar‘.
+The above organ – which you sadly can’t play for real – is the monument to Charles Barritt, who was a humourist known for ‘being funny without being vulgar‘.
 Nearby and more recently, fellow humourist Alan Coren has a simple grave, his link to Cricklewood forever immortalised on his headstone.

-The memorial to Martha Bianchi is one of the finest funerary sculptures in any British cemetery.
+The memorial to Martha Gall-Bianchi is one of the finest funerary sculptures in any British cemetery.
 Art deco extravagance in a distinctly European style: an angel looks down on her tomb, with two marble reliefs flanking either side.
-Martha was an Opera singer who died in childbirth in 1936 after giving birth to her son Robert.
+Martha died in childbirth in 1936 after giving birth to her son Robert.
 Her husband was so distraught he had this magnificent piece built in her memory, forever preserving them both in a relief to the left of the winged sculpture.
-Sadly, the beauty of this piece has been marred by being the target of scrap metal thieves and the knowledge that in death the couple were not reunited: The London Dead has a superb piece on what became of her devastated husband.
+Sadly, the beauty of this piece has been marred by being the target of scrap metal thieves and the knowledge that in death the couple were not reunited: The London Dead has a superb blog on what became of her devastated husband.

 Another tragedy happened on Tuesday 13th December 1892, when Robert Dickens, no relation to Charles, was walking through the cemetery with his head full of anticipation at the upcoming Christmas celebrations.
 The delight turned to dread as he found the body of Edward Cornelius Scanes draped across a grave, with a gunshot wound to his chest.
 Scanes, of 77 North Street, Marylebone, had been suffering from depression and in one of the three suicide notes found on him, one rued ‘the poor state of my head’.